geo-commons/atlas/.gitlab/merge_request_templates/merge_request_template.md

 2. Mention any required setup, dependencies, or test data.
 3. Highlight expected outcomes.

+## Checks
+- [ ] Updated documentation when implementing new features or modifying existing ones.

 ## Additional Notes (Optional)
 - Include any relevant notes, edge cases, or potential impacts.